-In a wireless network simulation, the effectiveness of many resource management techniques (Hybrid CNN-LSTM, GANs, RL for Dynamic Bandwidth Allocation, DQN, MSE, and Novel DQN) was compared in this investigation.
+In a wireless network simulation, the effectiveness of many resource management techniques (Hybrid CNN-LSTM, GANs, RL for DBA, DQN, MSE, and Novel DQN) was compared in this investigation.
 All techniques accomplish a certain degree of usefulness, although some are superior to others in particular ways.
-RL for Dynamic Bandwidth Allocation stands up as a formidable challenger since it prioritizes resource efficiency and equity.
+RL for DBA stands up as a formidable challenger since it prioritizes resource efficiency and equity.

 Packer loss rate represents the percentage of packets of information dropped in the communication process, 0% (no packet loss) to 100% (all packets lost).
-Novel DQN exhibits better reliability in communication as the lowest packet loss percentage about 5.83 % is observed.
-Then GAN has the highest packet loss about 14.46% and the conventional DQN results a packet loss rate about 9.94%.
-The implementation of the novel DQN model suggested in the paper has resulted 95% accuracy and then followed by an accuracy about 90% for the DQN model and 85% for the GAN model.
-Any communication system suggests the optimal value of latency and the acceptable value of latency depends on the type of the application.
-The proposed Novel DQN implemented in converged networks appears to be having a lowest latency about 2.6424ms, while the GAN showing a latency about 19.652ms and conventional DQN model bearing a latency about 11.2372ms.
-This calculation and the result plot suggest Novel DQN over other methods for the converged networks.
+Novel DQN exhibits better reliability in communication as the lowest packet loss percentage of about 5.83 % is observed.
+Then GAN has the highest packet loss of about 14.46% and the conventional DQN results a PLR of about 9.94%.
+The implementation of the Novel DQN model suggested in the paper has resulted 95% accuracy and then followed by an accuracy of about 90% for the DQN model and 85% for the GAN model.
+Any communication system suggests that the optimal value of latency and the acceptable value of latency depend on the type of the application.
+The proposed Novel DQN implemented in converged networks appears to be having a lowest latency of about 2.6424 ms, while the GAN showing a latency of about 19.652 ms and conventional DQN model bearing a latency of about 11.2372 ms. This calculation and the result plot suggest Novel DQN over other methods for the converged networks.
 For the faster data communication over the converged networks, high value of throughput is recommended.
-Novel DQN shows a throughput about 1450Mbps while the other two methods implemented like DQN and GAN having a throughput about 1200Mbps and 975 Mbps respectively.
+Novel DQN shows a throughput of about 1450 Mbps, while the other two methods implemented like DQN and GAN having a throughput of about 1200 Mbps and 975 Mbps, respectively.
 For more effective use of the limited spectrum resource, higher value of special efficiency is required.
-Among the three-model implemented on the dataset selected, Novel DQN model exhibits better spectral efficiency about 17 bits/s/Hz while 10 bits/s/Hz 13.5 bits/s/Hz spectral efficiency found for the GAN and DQN methods respectively.
-Bit Error Rate is very important metric especially in digital communication.
+Among the three models implemented on the dataset selected, Novel DQN model exhibits better spectral efficiency of about 17 bits/s/Hz, while 10 bits/s/Hz and 13.5 bits/s/Hz spectral efficiency found for the GAN and DQN models, respectively.
+BER is very important metric especially in digital communication.
 Higher data integrity and reliability can be achieved with very less values of BER.
-In the implementation process, the BER for the DQN and Novel DQN is found to be in the range of 10-6 and 10-7 while the GAN model has a BER of the value about 10-5.
-Fairness index of a ML model evaluates the preventing ability to prejudice with the particular individual cases.
-Higher values of the fairness index is preferred.
+In the implementation process, the BER for the DQN and Novel DQN is found to be in the range of 10^{-6} and 10^{-7} , while the GAN model has a BER value of about 10^{-5} .
+FI of an ML model evaluates the preventing ability to prejudice with the particular individual cases.
+Higher values of the FI is preferred.
 The results in the above section show that for all the three methods implemented, FI is near to 1.0.
-But the Novel DQN model proves itself to be better than other two methods.
-The channel performance can be evaluated in communications by considering the Channel Utilization Ratio.
+But the Novel DQN model proves itself to be better than other two models.
+The channel performance can be evaluated in communications by considering the CUR.
 If this value is more, the channel performance would be better.
-All 3 models exhibit good
+All three models exhibit good CUR with values as 0.85, 0.88, and 0.95 for GAN, DQN, and Novel DQN, respectively.